 Who We Are

-Intersticia was formed in 1997 as a mixed agricultural farming operation which also worked with indigenous artists in northern New South Wales.
+Intersticia Pty Ltd was formed in 1997 as a mixed agricultural farming operation which also worked with indigenous artists in northern New South Wales.
 Since then it has evolved as has the digital economy.

-Intersticia exists as a platform upon which to bring people, ideas, knowledge and experience together through conversation for the benefit of all, and it does this both through its commercial activities and the Intersticia Foundation.
+Intersticia exists as a platform upon which to bring people, ideas, knowledge and experience together through conversation for the benefit of all.

 Bachelor of Arts – Fine Arts, History & Philosophy of Science (Melbourne); Master of Arts – Modern European Art, specialising in Design for Theatre (Courtauld Institute, London); Grad.
 Certificate of Public Policy (UNE); Master of Business & Technology, focusing on Knowledge Management (UNSW); Masters of HRM and Coaching Psychology (Sydney); theory and research towards a PhD – now being put into practice through teaching.